 As a business leader, how many times have you seen a timecard that has 8am – 5pm with a perfect 1 hour lunch break?
 Is it really possible to work that precisely?
 The answer, typically, is no. If their times are statistically improbable, should you really be trusting your employees to manage their time keeping themselves?

-Many employers are already suspicious that their employees are stealing time but did you know that according to Software Advice, 43% of employees admit to inflating their time worked when self-reporting?
+Many employers are already suspicious that their employees are misrepresenting their time, but did you know that, according to Software Advice, 43% of employees admit to inflating their time worked when self-reporting?
 In their mind, this is completely justified.
 They work hard for your organization and deserve a break.
 Although they may be correct in some aspects of that point of view, the time system is the absolute worst place to make these “self-corrections” to their compensation.
 If the time data is off, and research shows that it will be unless you are using a system to force accurate time keeping, this causes all of your job costing analysis to also be off.
 How do you know if you are profitable as a business?
 How can you compare one job to another and determine if you are making money?
 It is impossible to make good decisions without accurate labor data.